darlatan/thgtoa/about.md

 Hello, I am Alex.
 My pronouns are they/them.
 After unfortunate recent events, I have picked up maintenance of this guide in order to continue the project AnonyPla started.

 ---
-Unfortunately, the Lena died in surgery.
+Unfortunately, Lena died in surgery.
 She died peacefully asleep without suffering.

 Before her surgery she gave me access to her accounts to maintain the guide.
 I will be maintaining her guide, as well as running her Matrix space, from this point.